 A Few Favorite Things

 The Wells Fargo Hustle.
 NPR's Planet Money.
 It was a pleasure to work as editor with Chris Arnold and Robert Smith to make this episode about what happened to the workers at Wells Fargo when they were asked to open accounts without telling their customers.
+My small part was to direct the reporting which turned up the black list.
 We won a Peabody for it.

 Imagine There's No Oil, Harper's Magazine.
 I wrote this cover story for editor Bill Wasik at Harper's Magazine when I, along with the rest of the world, was freaking out about the price of oil.
 It's a look at energy, told through the experience of a group who believed we were on the edge of total collapse.
 I like this piece because it feels more true as time passes.
 I wish I could write more stuff that didn't expire in about a week.

 What Is Code? by Paul Ford, Bloomberg Businessweek.

 I was lucky to work with Josh Tyrangiel, Jim Aley, and the rest of Businessweek editing Paul Ford's code issue, which was a lovely piece of writing.
 It not only took over a magazine--which I can't find copies of anymore, and I work here--but it lived in one of the strangest and most inviting websites I've ever seen, and I was proud to be part of that, too.
 We won a National Magazine Award for it.

 The Blow-Up, Technology Review.